-Written Assignments: There will be 5 written assignments due throughout the term (see schedule below).
-Each assignment will contribute 3% toward your final grade.
-Assignments will cover 1-2 weeks' worth of course content (or relevant review content) and are meant to help you to practice what you are learning and obtain feedback so that you can correct any errors or misconceptions you might have before term tests and the exam.
+Written Assignments: There will be 3 written assignments due throughout the term (see schedule below).
+Your top two assignment scores will each be worth 4%, and your lowest assignment score will be worth 2%.
+Assignments will cover 3-4 weeks worth of course content.
 You may use your course notes and work together with your peers to figure things out, but you must write up your own individual solutions for submission.
 This includes the use of any online resource or calculator, app, etc. Copying another person's answers (or obtaining your answer from another source) is academic misconduct and will not be tolerated.
-You may use other textbooks and online resources only BEFORE an assignment has been posted.
-Once an assignment has been posted, you can only use our course manual, your peers and myself to get help in figuring out concepts and questions that you are struggling with.
-This structure should go a long way in preventing academic misconduct.31415

-Assignment 1: Friday, September 23, 2022 (Week 2) Upload by 12:00 noon to Gradescope

-Assignment 2: Friday, October 7, 2022 (Week 4) Upload by 12:00 noon to Gradescope Assignment 3: Friday, October 28, 2022 (Week 7) Upload by 12:00 noon to Gradescope
+- Assignment 1: Thursday, September 29, 2022 (Week 3) Upload by 11:59PM to Gradescope - Assignment 2: Thursday, November 3, 2022 (Week 8) Upload by 11:59PM to Gradescope - Assignment 3: Thursday, November 17, 2022 (Week 10) Upload by 11:59PM to Gradescope